NoFap

 NoFap is a website and community forum that serves as a support group for those who wish to give up pornography and masturbation.
 Its name comes from the slang term fap, referring to male masturbation.
 While reasons for this abstinence vary by individual, the main motivation cited is attempting to overcome addiction to pornography, (Note: Though the term 'addiction' is frequently used, a pornography addiction is not an addiction in the true sense of a brain disorder, and is instead more congruent with a behavioral addiction.
 Addiction to pornography, behavioral or not, is not recognised as a legitimate medical diagnosis.) or other compulsive sexual behaviours.
-Other reasons for abstinence include religious and moral reasons, self-improvement, and physical beliefs that are not supported by medical science.
+Other reasons for abstinence include religious and moral reasons, self-improvement, and physical beliefs.

-The group's views and efforts to combat pornography addiction have been criticized as simplistic, outdated, and incorrect by neuroscientists, psychologists, and other medical professionals.
-The purported science behind the group's activities is said to come from anti-porn activist Gary Wilson, "an Oregon man with no scientific training or background, who has made a career peddling pseudoscience."
+Many views within the group are not supported by medical science.
+The views within the group and efforts to combat pornography addiction have been criticized as simplistic, outdated, and incorrect by neuroscientists, psychologists, and other medical professionals.
+The purported science behind the group's activities is said to come from anti-porn activist Gary Wilson.
+Historian Brian M. Watson observed that Wilson lacked scientific credential and "made a career peddling pseudoscience".

 As of 6 January 2024, the NoFap online community had more than 350,000 registered members.

 Founding

 NoFap was founded in June 2011 by Pittsburgh web developer Alexander Rhodes after reading a thread on Reddit about a 2003 study, (which was retracted in 2021 due to overlap with another published article in Chinese), which claimed that men who refrain from masturbation for seven days experience a 145.7% spike in testosterone levels on the seventh day.
-This was featured on the front page of a popular forum on Reddit.
-The website states that some NoFap participants aim to "improve their interpersonal relationships", do a "challenge of willpower – to seize control of your sexuality and turn it into superpowers", but always with the goal of being able to "abstain from PMO (porn/masturbation/orgasm)."
-The expression fap is an onomatopoeic Internet slang term for male masturbation that first appeared in the 1999 web comic Sexy Losers to indicate the sound of a male character masturbating.
+This was featured on the front page of Reddit.
+The website states that some NoFap participants aim to "improve their interpersonal relationships", do a "challenge of willpower – to seize control of your sexuality and turn it into superpowers", but always with the goal of being able to "abstain from PMO (porn/masturbation/orgasm)".
+The expression fap is an onomatopoeic Internet slang term for male masturbation that first appeared in the 1999 webcomic Sexy Losers, used to indicate the sound of a male character masturbating.

 While the website is most commonly associated with men seeking to quit porn and reduce masturbation, there are a minority of females who are users of the website as well, who are nicknamed "Femstronauts"; Alexander Rhodes has estimated that five percent of participants are women.
 Rhodes appears in the documentary written and directed by Nicholas Tana called Sticky: A (Self) Love Story, in which he discusses his findings and his opinions about masturbation.
 After this, Rhodes created NoFap as a subreddit forum community on Reddit.
 The endeavour is sometimes referred to as "fapstinence".

+NoFap was a term from bodybuilding, and originally Alexander Rhodes used it as a joke.
+"In April 2015, Alexander Rhodes left a good job with Google" in order to develop NoFap.